raiden-network/raiden/docs/rest_api.rst

       All raiden event endpoints are for debugging only and might get removed in the future.

-All events can be filtered down by providing the query string arguments ``from_block`` and/or ``to_block`` to query only an events from a limited range of blocks.
+All events can be filtered down by providing the query string arguments ``from_block`` and/or ``to_block`` to only query events from a limited range of blocks.
 The block number argument needs to be in the range of 0 to UINT64_MAX.
 Any block number outside this range will be rejected.